Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 Let's get a brief refresher from the last post.

 * **What are GANs**: two neural networks competing (and learning) against each other.
-Popular uses for GANs are generating realistic fake images, but they can also be used for unsupervised learning (e.g. learn features from your data without labels).
+Popular uses for GANs are generating realistic fake images, but they can also be used for unsupervised learning (e.g. learning features from data without labels).

 ![You don't need to design a loss function if a discriminator can design one for you]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/roll_safe_GANs.jpg){:height="auto" width="60%" .center-image}
 GANs in a nutshell.